jamesdvance/jamesdvance.github.io/_posts/2025-8-25-reranking-rag-techniques.md

 ## Common Models

 ### Cross-Encoder
 A highly common model used in re-ranking tasks for RAG is the Cross Encoder.
-The Cross Encoder ouputs
+The Cross Encoder takes two different

 ### Ranking-Specialized LLMs